portellam/deploy-VFIO/README.md

 Effortlessly deploy a VFIO setup (PCI passthrough).
 Multi-boot: Select a video card for Host at GRUB boot menu.
 VFIO: Run any Virtual machine with real hardware, separate from your desktop host machine.

 ## Status: partial completion (see [develop branch](https://github.com/portellam/deploy-VFIO/tree/develop))
-#### What works
-* VFIO setups:      No-GRUB Static setup works.
-* Essential setups: all work.
-* Extras setups:    all work minus exceptions listed below.
-Auto-Xorg needs to parse arguments (as it does in its installer).
-#### What is currently not working
-* VFIO setups:    Multiboot and GRUB Static setups install, but do not work.
-Devices fail to bind to vfio-pci? (possible misused kernel commandline)
-* Extras setups:  Looking Glass and Scream fail to build automatically.
-* Usage is partially working.
-Not all possible combinations of arguments currently work together.
-#### To-do
-* Fix remaining business functions (VFIO setups).
-* Fix usage.
-* Fix nice-to-have functions (extras) or omit for this release.
-* Include example XML files for virtual machines?
-* Include visual guides?

 ## Why?
 * **Separation-of-Concerns**